-During last week’s Local SEO Formula live training there was one question that kept popping up:
+During one of my recent SEO webinars, there was one question that kept popping up:

 “How do you track phone calls from your SEO campaign?”